HPRobbins/ASE-Final/README.md

 Rewrite of main.js
+Done as prototype to explore alternative way to address issues with complexity of integration found from trying to adapt previous website design.
+Using EJS came out of a necessity of being unable to find old class example that demonstrated a different method of calling building a webpage in pieces althought the header, head, and footer of EJS is done in similiar fashion/concept.
 - The guideline for the integration of MongoDB calls directly with the Express routes comes from code_11, 16_mongodb_express from in sample code.
 - The guideline for using ejs(embedded javascript) files for the webpages comes from a chain fo sources I found by googling 'express calling dynamic html pages'
     - this stackoverflow: https://stackoverflow.com/questions/35633855/how-do-i-serve-partially-dynamic-html-pages-with-express led met to